open62541/open62541/README.md

 - Building and Code Generation: The build environment is generated via CMake.
 Some code is auto-generated from XML definitions that are part of the OPC UA standard.
 The code generation scripts run with both Python 2 and 3.

 **Note:**
-Specific optional features are dependent on third-party libraries.
+Some (optional) features are dependent on third-party libraries.
 These are all listed under the `deps/` folder.
 Depending on the selected feature set, some of these libraries will be included in the resulting library.
 More information on the third-party libraries can be found in the corresponding [deps/README.md](deps/README.md)

 ### Code Quality